 October 4 to November 5, 2021

-As disruptive and distressing as such episodes can be, they can also prompt us to reflect on what is most important to us.
-Certainly, after being stuck in the endless loop of days as we sheltered-in-place, many of us contemplated new ways of being, and reconsidered, or even decided to re-invent, essential aspects of our existence—be it our jobs, our relationships, our living environment, our well-being and even our greater purpose in the world.
-As we consider the end of this long detour of our normal lives and look ahead to reengaging with the world outside our bubbles, many of us are guided forward by new perspectives and changed priorities.
+As disruptive and distressing as such episodes can be, they can guide us forward with new perspectives and changed priorities.
+Reflecting on what is most important to us, we may contemplate new ways of being and reconsider, or even re-invent, essential aspects of our existence—be it our jobs, our relationships, our living environment, our well-being and even our greater purpose in the world.

-Moving Images: pause…. restart features moving image artworks that address the idea of restarting with renewed purpose after being stopped in one's tracks, by whatever circumstances.
-This might be as simple as savoring time with loved ones, as primal as connecting with nature, as empowering as reclaiming one's sense of self after trauma, as purposeful as devoting oneself to a social justice movement.
-The artists in the exhibition offer their visions and reflections on creating a better world, no matter what changes, big or small, they have envisioned to get there.
+Moving Images: pause…. restart features moving image artworks by 23 artists that address the idea of restarting with renewed purpose, offering their reflections on creating a better world, no matter what changes, big or small, they envision to get there.

 About the Juror

-Clark Buckner, Director of the gallery and production company Telematic Media Arts in San Francisco, is a producer, curator, and cultural critic.
-The gallery exhibits and supports time-based arts, with particular attention to screen culture, and art’s intersection with contemporary information and telecommunications technologies.
+Clark Buckner is a curator and cultural critic, who works as Director of the San Francisco art gallery and production company, Telematic Media Arts, where he exhibits and supports time-based arts with particular attention to screen culture and art’s intersection with contemporary information and telecommunications technologies.

-For many years, Buckner taught critical theory, cultural criticism and curatorial practice in the School of Interdisciplinary Studies at the San Francisco Art Institute.
-His publications have focused on art, philosophy, film/video and curatorial practice.
-He co-founded The Blue Studio, an arts community and workspace and served for many years as Director/Curator of the project space, MISSION 17.
-He has a PhD in Continental Philosophy and Psychoanalytic Critical Theory from Vanderbilt University.
+For many years, Buckner taught critical theory and cultural criticism in the School of Interdisciplinary Studies at the San Francisco Art Institute.
+His publications on art, philosophy, and film/video have appeared in both academic and popular journals.
+He previously served as Director/Curator of the project space, MISSION 17, and he composes sound scores for the dance company Jennifer Perfilio Movement Works.
+He has a PhD in Philosophy from Vanderbilt University.